China reports first new case of H7N9 bird flu since August

-BEIJING China has confirmed a new human case of the deadly H7N9 strain of bird flu, the country's first report of an infection since August, the World Health Organization (WHO) said on Wednesday.
+BEIJING China has confirmed a new case of the H7N9 bird flu, state media said, the country's first report since August of human infection with a virus that has so far afflicted 135 people.

-A 35-year-old man in Shaoxing in China's eastern province of Zhejiang has been hospitalised with the virus and is in critical condition, WHO said.
+A 35-year-old man in Shaoxing in China's eastern province of Zhejiang has been hospitalised with the virus and is in critical condition, the official Xinhua news agency said on Tuesday.

+"Liu, a company employee from Shaoxing county, was admitted to a township hospital on October 8," the agency said.

+China's National Health and Family Planning Commission said 45 people had died from the virus, which was first detected in humans early this year.

 Zhejiang has recorded the highest number of H7N9 infections anywhere in China.

-The Geneva-based WHO said that to date, it had been informed of a total 136 laboratory-confirmed human cases of H7N9 infection, including the 45 deaths.

-Currently, three patients are hospitalized and 88 have been discharged, it said in a statement, adding that there was no evidence so far of sustainable human-to-human transmission.

-While there has been only a handful of H7N9 infections during the summer months after a surge in April, flu experts warn that the threat posed by the virus has not passed.
+While there have been only a handful of H7N9 infections during the summer months after a surge in April, flu experts warn that the threat posed by the virus has not passed.

 Another study published in August identified several other H7 flu viruses circulating in birds that "may pose threats beyond the current outbreak".

-(Reporting by Michael Martina in Beijing and Kate Kelland in London; Editing by Gareth Jones)
+(Reporting by Michael Martina in Beijing and Kate Kelland in London; Editing by Clarence Fernandez)